-Whether you are looking for wealth or good luck in the new year- here are some New Year’s food traditions and superstitions you didn’t know you needed!
+Whether you are looking for wealth or good luck in the new year- here are some New Year’s food traditions and superstitions that can’t hurt to try!

 Hoppin’ John: This rice-been-green combo originated somewhere in the Carolinas and is still eaten all over the deep south on New Year’s Day.
 This dish is typically made with rice, black-eyed peas or field peas and bacon.
 Each food symbolizes something to look forward to in the new year.
 Black-eyed peas symbolize two things: wealth and luck.
 Some people believe that the pea represents a coin, and therefore it is to bring money in the new year.
 While others seem to believe that the black-eyed pea represents luck to come.
 I could use a spoonful of either!
 The bacon or pork is said to bring good luck to the new year.

 Pork: Pigs are said to bring luck into the new year because they move forward as they eat.
 Interesting reasoning, but I never pass up a chance to eat bacon.
 Alternatively, other articles claim that the pig and pork represent a fat wallet(another thing you won’t find me passing up!).

 Black-eyed peas: -or any sort of bean.
 The beans or peas symbolize coins bringing you wealth.